 When you are listing the categories you need on your budget, make sure you include a line item for entertainment – or fun – spending.
-Just by simply seeing that you get to spend money in this way, you will feel a bit better about building your budget.
+Just seeing that you get to spend money in this way, you will feel a bit better about building your budget.

 Then, you need to get that fun money in cash.
 Plastic should not even be an option.
-You have to truly limit your spending and plastic can still allow for an overage, whereas using cash ensure you never spend more than you should.
+You have to limit your spending and plastic can still allow for an overage, whereas using cash ensure you never spend more than you should.
 Ever.

 It doesn’t have to be much.
 Even just $20 to spend on what you want can make you feel less like a slave to the process.

-As I stated above, if you don’t allow you to spend money on some of the things you want, you will grow extremely resentful and may even feel deprived.
+As I stated above, if you don’t allow you to spend money on some of the things you want, you will grow extremely resentful, and may even feel deprived.
 That can leave you drained and you’ll throw the budget out the window and say that it isn’t worth it.

-However, there are other reasons why it is good idea to allow yourself to spend money on the things you want.
+However, there are other reasons why it is a good idea to allow yourself to spend money on the things you want.

 You might want to save for a couple of paydays and get those new shoes you’ve been dying to buy.
-Whatever the case, knowing you are limited as to what you can buy helps you make sure it is worth the money.
+Whatever the case, knowing you limit what you can buy helps you make sure it is worth the money.